Written by Michael Chow, Craig Garbe, Chris Porter, Samantha Lush and Michelle Yung

-Existing applicants are required to reapply for the months of July and August and have until September 14, 2020, to do so.
+Existing applicants are required to reapply to be eligible for September and can opt-in until October 30, 2020.
 New applicants have the choice of applying for the three-month initial period, four months or five months.
-The deadline to apply for CECRA remains August 31, 2020.
+The deadline to apply for CECRA was extended to September 30, 2020.

 Who Is Eligible to Apply for and Receive CECRA?

 Qualifying commercial property owners may apply for and receive financial assistance from CECRA.
 Commercial property owners include owners who own property which generates rental revenue from solely commercial tenants or a combination of commercial and residential tenants.